refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 Promises must now be resolved in all cases when using the `forgotPassword` method, with a return type of `AuthActionResponse`.
 When resolving the promise, you must always include a `success` key, and in the case of a failure, an additional `error` key.

-`UseForgotPassword` no longer has default redirection, so you need to add the `redirectTo` property to the `forgotPassword` method’s return object.
+`useForgotPassword` no longer has default redirection, so you need to add the `redirectTo` property to the `forgotPassword` method's return object.

 ```diff
 const authProvider = {